 Invest in Security and Crowd Management

-Door staff, CCTV systems, glass management policies, and trained security personnel reduce your risk profile and may help lower your premium.
-Document your security measures and train all staff in responsible service of alcohol and conflict de-escalation.
+Professional security staff, comprehensive CCTV coverage, glass management protocols, and documented crowd management plans reduce your risk profile and may help moderate your premium.
+Train all staff in RSA, conflict de-escalation, and incident reporting procedures.

 4